bbadzioch/MTH309_F2019/docs/ubx.md

 # Accessing the MTH 309 website

-This page explains for to access the MTH 309 website on UBx.
+This page explains how to access the MTH 309 website on UBx.

 ##  Signing up for a UBx account